Maximizing laravel performance

 # Laravel query time casting

-Extra tip while using this technique when selecting a column you might want to cast it specially if it's a date laravel exposes ->withCasts(['last_login_at' => datetime]).
+Extra tip while using this technique when selecting a column you might want to cast it specially if it's a date laravel exposes ->withCasts(['last_login_at' => datetime])

 # Dynamic relationships

-What if we want to add additional information to our last login column for example showing the ip address for the last login.
-One option is we can create another scope for the lastLoginIpAddress and this will mostly work, but what if we want yet another column form the logins table?
+and this will mostly work, but what if we want yet another column form the logins table?
 That's can quickly become tedious plus we could end up with a ton of scopes it would be much nicer if we could work directly with a login eloquent model.

-Add lastLogin belongsTo relation on user model, for belongsTo relationship to work we need foreign key for the relationship which we don't have on the user table, but we can select it with a sub query.
+belongsTo relation on user model, for belongsTo relationship to work we need foreign key for the relationship which we don't have on the user table, but we can select it with a sub query.

 // will return login model